williambdean/williambdean.github.io/docs/blog/posts/2022/pydantic-configs.md

 ```

+### Additional Validation

 Also just take advantage of all the added validation that pydantic provides.

+This can be used for many

 If you are used to using dataclasses too, the dataclasses submodule can be very helpful in order to add some additional checks on the configs at runtime.